 Compliance Audit Team produces internal audit reports.
 They are issued to report in concise terms the important aspects of an audit.
-When conducting audit activities at Satellite Offices, the CHRCO is responsible for reporting findings to management of the entity being reviewed.
 In this regard, audit reports are to be transmitted to the appropriate manager for review, action and written response.
+Audit reports provide information on both compliant and non-compliant areas to enable Directors to provide positive feedback and focus the attention of their staff to areas that need correction and improvement.